 As the push for aging in place grows, Adult Day Centers will become increasingly important.
 And the rules governing them will grow as well.
-The certification of these centers is important.
+Adult Day Care certification is important.
 In this article we look at one state’s requirements – Oregon – as a template for other states and for providers contemplating entry into this market.

 Certification by the Department of Human Services(DHS)is intended to fulfill the Centers for Medicare and Medicaid Services(CMS)requirements of “state certified” adult day service programs with the purpose of continuing eligibility criteria for Medicare beneficiaries.